-You're a natural, kid! (in the matters of spellcasting, that is.)
-Whether you received training for this sort of thing, or it just runs in your blood, you have a spell which you are especially good at casting.
-All your spell rolls for your chosen spell get a +2 bonus.
-You can take this Trump more than once, each time for a different spell.
+You're a natural, kid!
+(In the matters of spellcasting, that is.)
+Whether you received training for this sort of thing, or it just runs in your blood, you are especially good at casting spells powered by a certain element.
+Choose one of the 12 elements of magic.
+All your Casting Rolls in the chosen elemental skill get a +2 bonus.
+You can take this trump more than once, each time for a different element.

-Incompatible with: Magic Dunce
+• Incompatible with: Magic Dunce